2018 Course Dates: 27-28 September 2018

 Register Now for 27-28 September 2018

-This 2-day NERC-funded Advanced Training Short Course will provide environmental scientists with an overview of the metabolomics pipeline.
+This 2-day NERC-funded Advanced Training Short Course provides environmental scientists with an overview of the metabolomics pipeline.
 The course is intended for environmental scientist with little or no previous experience of metabolomics and who are interested to discover how this relatively new and powerful approach could be integrated into their research.
-Experts working in the NERC Metabolomics facility-NBAF-Birmingham will teach the course.
+Experts working in the NERC Metabolomics facility NBAF-B will teach the course.

 - Introduction to environmental metabolomics with case studies